Asynchronous shaderA program that runs on the GPU. More info

-Unity shaders can contain of hundreds or thousands of shader variants.
-If the Editor compiled all variants when loading a Unity shader, the import process would be very slow.
+See in Glossary.
+If the Editor compiled all variants when loading a Shader object, the import process would be very slow.
 Instead, the Editor compiles shader variants on-demand, the first time it encounters them.

-Compiling these shader variants can cause the Editor to stall for milliseconds or even seconds, depending on the graphics API and the complexity of the Unity shader.
-To avoid these stalls, you can use Asynchronous Shader Compilation to compile the shader variants in the background, and use placeholder Unity shaders in the meantime.
+Compiling these shader variants can cause the Editor to stall for milliseconds or even seconds, depending on the graphics API and the complexity of the Shader object.
+To avoid these stalls, you can use asynchronous shader compilation to compile the shader variants in the background, and use placeholder Shader objects in the meantime.

 Asynchronous shader compilation works like this:

 CommandBuffer.DrawProcedural, the Editor doesn’t use a placeholder shader.
 Instead, the Editor just skips rendering this geometry until it has compiled the shader variant.

 Note: Enabling and disabling asynchronous shader compilation in this way affects only the SceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

 See in Glossary and Game views by default.
 If you want to use it in other parts of the Editor, see Custom Editor tools and asynchronous shader compilation.